yudhiesh/yudhiesh.github.io/docs/_posts/2025-05-29-cerberus-safeguards-for-llms-synthetic-data-generation-part-1.md

 To address this challenge, we'll leverage LLMs themselves to generate our training data.
 This process, known as [Synthetic Data Generation](https://aws.amazon.com/what-is/synthetic-data/), allows us to create large-scale, diverse datasets with accurate safety labels while maintaining control over the distribution and complexity of examples.

-Based on your implementation details, here's a refined section about your synthetic data generation process:

 # Synthetic Data Generation

 Synthetic data generation leverages large language models to create realistic, labeled datasets for training safety classifiers.
 This approach offers a powerful solution to commonly faced problems: the availability of high-quality, diverse, and privacy-compliant data.
 OpenAI has a great blog showcasing how you can build synthetic data using their APIs [here](https://cookbook.openai.com/examples/sdg1).